Iotamike/cobblr/README.md

 ## API

-    from cobblr import CobblrBroker
+    from cobblr.cobblr import CobblrBroker
     cb = CobblrBroker

 Create and start a broker

-    from cobblr import CobblrClient
+    from cobblr.cobblr import CobblrClient
     cl = CobblrClient("cl_test")

 Create and start a client named `cl_test`